 The business impact of corrosion includes:

-- High cost of downtime: For data centers running AI or other critical workloads, unplanned outages can cost anywhere from $10,000 to over $40,000 per minute, depending on the scale and sensitivity of operations.
+High cost of downtime: For AI data centers or other critical workloads, unplanned outages can cost anywhere from $10,000 to over $40,000 per minute, depending on the scale and sensitivity of operations.

-- Energy inefficiency: Fouled or corroded heat exchangers can lose 20–40% of their thermal performance, increasing energy use and operating costs.
+Energy inefficiency: Fouled or corroded heat exchangers can reduce thermal performance by 20–40%, increasing energy use and operating costs.

-- Reactive maintenance costs: Emergency repairs or replacements typically cost three to five times more than planned preventive maintenance, according to industry reliability studies.
+Reactive maintenance costs: Emergency repairs or replacements typically cost three to five times as much as planned preventive maintenance, according to industry reliability studies.

 Recent research confirms that chilled-water and liquid cooling systems can show measurable corrosion damage in as little as one to two years without proper treatment.³ What starts as microscopic pitting quickly escalates into leaks, equipment failure, and expensive emergency repairs.

-Why Data Center Operators Are Prioritizing Corrosion Prevention
+Why AI Data Center Operators Are Prioritizing Corrosion Prevention

-Forward-thinking facility managers now treat corrosion prevention as a Tier-1 maintenance discipline—not an afterthought.⁴ Here’s why:
+Forward-thinking facility managers now treat corrosion prevention as a Tier-1 maintenance discipline rather than an afterthought.⁴ Here’s why:

-The question isn’t whether your cooling infrastructure will experience corrosion, rather it is how soon and whether you’ll address it proactively or reactively.
+The question isn’t whether your cooling infrastructure will experience corrosion; it is how soon and whether you’ll address it proactively or reactively.

 ZERUST® Corrosion Protection Solutions for Data Center Cooling Systems